For every legit work from home job online there’s probably a dozen scams.

 Simply search for the company name or enter the website address of the scam you’d like to report.

 Here’s a quick video from the Better Business Burae giving some great tips on how to avoid work from home scams:

 Report a work from home scam to Google

 If you see a website designed to disguise itself to look like a legitimate company’s website to steal people’s personal information, or you come across a work from home scam website created with the intent to scam internet users, you can report the site to Google here.

-And finally, you can help others avoid scams online by sharing your experiences below.
-The best way to keep the internet safe and protect others from work from home scams online is by spreading the word.
+Finally, you can help others avoid scams online by sharing your experiences below.
+The best way to keep the internet safe and protect others from work from home scams online is by getting the word out.

 Come across an online work from home scam?
 Share your experience in the comments below.
 Let’s protect one another and help keep the internet safe.